timbeaudet/knowledge_base/faq/today.md

 ## Events / Notices / Coming Soon

-Eggcelerate to the Unknown in January March
+Eggcelerate to the Unknown in January to March